-ב וָאֶכְּרֶהָ לִּי בַּחֲמִשָּׁה עָשָׂר כָּסֶף וְחֹמֶר שְׂעֹרִים וְלֵתֶךְ שְׂעֹרִים.
+ב וָאֶכְּרֶהָ לִּי בַּחֲמִשָּׁה עָשָׂר כָּסֶף וְחֹמֶר שְׂעֹרִים וְלֵתֶךְ שְׂעֹרִים׃

-ג וָאֹמַר אֵלֶיהָ יָמִים רַבִּים תֵּשְׁבִי לִי לֹא תִזְנִי וְלֹא תִהְיִי לְאִישׁ וְגַם אֲנִי אֵלָיִךְ.
+ג וָאֹמַר אֵלֶיהָ יָמִים רַבִּים תֵּשְׁבִי לִי לֹא תִזְנִי וְלֹא תִהְיִי לְאִישׁ וְגַם־אֲנִי אֵלָיִךְ׃

-ד כִּי יָמִים רַבִּים יֵשְׁבוּ בְּנֵי יִשְׂרָאֵל אֵין מֶלֶךְ וְאֵין שָׂר וְאֵין זֶבַח וְאֵין מַצֵּבָה וְאֵין אֵפוֹד וּתְרָפִים.
+ד כִּי יָמִים רַבִּים יֵשְׁבוּ בְּנֵי יִשְׂרָאֵל אֵין מֶלֶךְ וְאֵין שָׂר וְאֵין זֶבַח וְאֵין מַצֵּבָה וְאֵין אֵפוֹד וּתְרָפִים׃

-a-KHAR ya-SHU-vu b’-NAY yis-ra-AYL u-vik-SHU et a-do-NAI e-lo-hay-HEM v’-AYT da-VEED mal-KAM u-fa-kha-DU el a-do-NAI v’-EL tu-VO b’-a-kha-REET ha-ya-MEEM
+a-KHAR ya-SHU-vu b’-NAY yis-ra-AYL u-vik-SHU et a-do-NAI e-lo-hay-HEM v’-AYT da-VEED mal-KAM u-fa-kha-DU el a-do-NAI v’-el tu-VO b’-a-kha-REET ha-ya-MEEM

-3:5 In the end of days
+3:5 In the days to come

-Hosea promises that despite the period of punishment and separation, ultimately Israel will return and seek the Lord their God and David their king.
-He says this will take place ‘b’akharit ha’yamim,’ often translated as the end of days.
-However, as Prime Minister Menachem Begin pointed out in a speech to the delegates of the United Nations disarmament conference in 1982, “‘Acharit hayamim’ does not mean ‘the last days’ or ‘the end of days.’
+Hoshea promises that despite the period of punishment and separation, ultimately Israel will return and seek Hashem, their God and David, their king.
+He says this will take place b’acharit ha’yamim (באחרית הימים), translated here as ‘in the days to come,’ but often translated as ‘the end of days.’
+However, as Prime Minister Menachem Begin pointed out in a speech to the delegates of the United Nations Disarmament Conference in 1982, “Acharit hayamim does not mean ‘the last days’ or ‘the end of days.’
 On the contrary!
-The key word, ‘acharit,’ is a synonym for a bright future.
-It means ‘hatikva,’ – hope, as we find in Jeremiah 29:11: ‘latet lachem acharit v’tikva’ – ‘to give to you a future and a hope,’ or, ‘to give you a hopeful future.’
-‘Acharit’ can also mean progeny, as we find in Ezekiel 23:25 – and in progeny there is future.
-Hence, ‘b’acharit hayamim’ really means the days of redemption, when mankind shall enjoy the full blessings of eternal peace for all generations to come.”
-No matter how difficult the present may be, one must continue to persevere in his or her relationship with God, confident that there is a bright future on the horizon.
+The key word, acharit, is a synonym for a bright future.
+It means hatikva, ‘hope,’ as we find in Jeremiah (29:11): latet lachem acharit v’tikva (לתת לכם אחרית ותקוה) — ‘to give to you a future and a hope,’ or, ‘to give you a hopeful future.’
+Acharit can also mean progeny, as we find in Ezekiel (23:25), and in progeny there is future.
+Hence, b’acharit hayamim really means the days of redemption, when mankind shall enjoy the full blessings of eternal peace for all generations to come.”
+The Prime Minister taught the UN delegates that no matter how difficult the present may be, one must maintain our hope for a bright future and the days of redemption.1 comment